How to watch the 'strawberry' full moon and its subtle eclipse from anywhere on June 5

 Get ready to look to the night sky on Friday.
-A full "strawberry moon" is on the calendar, and it will come with an understated partial eclipse for some parts of the world.
-While the moon will be at its absolute fullest on Friday around noon PT, you'll have several opportunities to enjoy the view.
-The moon will still look full from early Thursday morning through early Sunday morning, NASA said Monday.
+A full "strawberry moon" is on the calendar, and it will coincide with an understated partial eclipse for some parts of the world.
+While the moon will be at its absolute fullest on Friday around noon PT, you'll have several other opportunities to revel in the view.
+The moon will still look full from early Thursday morning through early Sunday morning, according to NASA.

 North America will miss the eclipse, but the Virtual Telescope Project will livestream the lunar event from Italy above a view of the Rome skyline.
 Mark your calendar for noon PT on Friday, June 5, and visit the project's web TV page to join in.